eelab-dev/LU-decomposition-FPGA/README.md

 For the FPGA version:
-Step 1: Import the project to Vitis 2021.2.
+- Step 1: Import the project to Vitis 2021.2.
-Step 2: Compile the CPU version above first, FPGA version requires the results from CPU version to verify that the results are correct.
+- Step 2: Compile the CPU version above first, FPGA version requires the results from CPU version to verify that the results are correct.
-Step 3: Check the host C/C++ build settings.
+- Step 3: Check the host C/C++ build settings.
 Ensure the include and lib settings are correct.
+The include path should include the directory of `./myKLU/include` and `./myKLU/myKLU` of the Software version.
+The lib should include the path of `./myKLU/lib` of the Software version and require the library `libklu.a`, `libamd.a`, `libbtf.a`, and `libsuitesparseconfig.a`.
-Step 4: Build the project.
+- Step 4: Build the project.